feathers-plus/generator-feathers-plus/docs/graphql.md

 ```

 - `name` - The name of the GraphQL type for this service.
-It defaults to the service name with the first letter capitalized.
+It defaults to the singular name you provided for the service, with the first letter capitalized.
 - `service` - This is required if you want to generate GraphQL resolvers using Feathers service,
 alone or with BatchLoaders.
   - `sort` - The sort criteria used when this service is the top level of a GraphQL Query.
 - `sql` - This is required if you want to generate GraphQL resolvers which use raw SQL statements.
   - `sqlTable`: The name of the SQL table in the database.
-  - `uniqueLey`: The name of the column containing the unique key for records in the table.
+  - `uniqueKey`: The name of the column containing the unique key for records in the table.
   - `sqlColumn`: A hash containing the map of field names in comment.schema.js to column names in the SQL table.
 - `discard`: Field names to exclude from GraphQL queries.
 - `add`: Relations between this service and other services.